Subhash C. Kashyap

-Subhash C. Kashyap (born 10 May 1929) is a former secretary-general of 7th Lok Sabha, 8th Lok Sabha and 9th Lok Sabha and Lok Sabha Secretariat (Lower House of Parliament of India) from 1984 to 1990.
-He is also a well known political scientist, an expert in the Indian Constitution, Constitutional Law, Parliamentary Experts and a distinguished scholar, He has been associated with the parliament of India since the year 1953.
-He also headed an International Centre for Parliamentary Documentation, IPU at Geneva till 1983, He was the first Indian to head an International Organisation.
+Subhash C. Kashyap (10 May 1929 – 4 June 2026) was an Indian political scientist who was secretary-general of 7th Lok Sabha, 8th Lok Sabha and 9th Lok Sabha and Lok Sabha Secretariat (Lower House of Parliament of India) from 1984 to 1990.
+He was also an expert in the Indian constitution, constitutional law, parliamentary experts and a distinguished scholar, and was associated with the parliament of India from 1953.
+Kashyap also headed an International Centre for Parliamentary Documentation, IPU at Geneva till 1983.
+He was the first Indian to head an International Organisation.
 Kashyap was honorary constitutional advisor to the Government of India on Panchayati Raj Laws and Institutions.
-He is also recipient of several prestigious awards for the Best Books in Constitution, Law and Political Science.
-At present Dr. Kashyap is an honorary research professor at the Centre for Policy Research (CPR), New Delhi.
+He was also recipient of several prestigious awards for the Best Books in Constitution, Law and Political Science.
+Kashyap was an honorary research professor at the Centre for Policy Research (CPR), New Delhi.